espruino/BangleApps/apps/gpsclk/README.md

 * More Codes
 * Maidenhead locator system
 the change of coordinate format is done with BTN1.
-BTN4 is for enable the GPS and BTN5 for disable.
+Swipe left is for enable the GPS and Swipe right for disable it.
 Finally this app is compatible with the Apple Notification Widget made by Jeffmer.

 ## Requests